FlorianBx/vite-pres/slides.md

 <!-- </div> -->

 <!--
-**SPEAKER NOTES - Slide 8 (30s)**
+**SPEAKER NOTES - Slide 8bis (25s)**

-So, to summarize in 3 points:
+  So, quick recap:

-1. ROLLDOWN: Vite's new core, written in Rust, which divides our build times by 10.
-It's available from early 2025.
+  Rolldown: Vite's new core in Rust.
+90% faster builds.
+Released in June.

-2. VITEPLUS: the vision of a unified toolchain that replaces all our current tools.
-Based on Oxc, 10 to 100 times faster.
-Public alpha mid-2025.
+  VitePlus: One tool for everything.
+Up to 100 times faster.
+Coming soon.

-3. FOR US: we'll migrate progressively, we already have measured gains on our codebase, and it will directly improve our daily development experience.
+  What does this mean for us?
+We'll migrate step by step.
+We've already seen the gains on our codebase.
+It's going to make our dev workflow way smoother.

-The JavaScript ecosystem is entering a new era of performance thanks to Rust.
-It's a major paradigm shift.
+  So yeah, JavaScript tooling is getting a massive performance boost thanks to Rust.

-Thank you for your attention.
-Any questions?
+  Thanks for listening!
 -->